ayourk/UnofficialKissanime/README.md

  - Fixing or finding metadata from the search page brings up the search box, prompting the user to re-enter the original search query.
  - Getting metadata for movies may fail if you don't have your own key.
  - This isn't really an issue, but toggling bookmarks is a bit annoying at the moment (it was implemented this way based on what the site does).
 Alternatives should be explored if possible.
+ - Queueing an entire show results in an infinite loop.

 ## Future plans
  - Add list support